 Even we can’t beat this slow pace in our Land Cruiser: 1300 kilometers in 7 months; an average of 6 kms/day.
 Yet, even if they wanted to, these people couldn’t travel any faster, for you see, these 9 tropeiros and 1 woman have to lead 1376 cows from the breeder to their new owner.

 A Cattle Drive Is Cheaper Than Transport by Truck

 Here, along the Transamazônica, which cuts straight through the Amazon Forest, cattle drives may soon be a thing of the past.
-We don’t see much forest.
+We don’t see many forests.
 Most of it has been destroyed for cattle raising, so, obviously, ranching isn’t the threat to the cattle drivers’ jobs.